LambdaVex/power-scripts/bash/README.md

 # always qoute and use braces when you have concatenated variables (concatenation between variables or and strings etc.):
 $ grep -- "$container" file.csv > "$directory/${container}_report.csv"
 ```

+### Best practices
+* Quote Your Variables
+    * Use "$x" instead of $x
+    * No surprises when input contains spaces
+    * Use double quotes
+        * keep meaning of dollar sign intact
+    * Not necessary in zsh
+        * Zsh does not split variables in words
+        * Behaviour is configurable

+* Braces
+    * Where does your variable name end?
+    * echo  "${foor}bar"
+        * prints value of var foo
+        * followed by string "bar"
+    * ech "$foobar"
+    * prints value of foobar

+* Your script can acces inpto from argumets
+    * $ create_report.sh A5 myfolder
+* Inside the script, the arguments are available as special numbered variables
+    * container="$1" # The first argument
+    * directory="$2" # Second argument